 - You do not need to be a current UCHealth patient to use UCHealth pharmacies.

-- To transfer a prescription, please call the new pharmacy and leave a message.
+- If you are not a UChealth patient, call the new pharmacy and leave a message.
 (Get phone numbers and find pharmacy locations near you.)

 - You also may visit any UCHealth pharmacy in person and can request to have your prescriptions transferred from your previous pharmacy.